-In this interview with Larry Michel, Daniel Schmachtenberger (CIW Director for Research & Development) talks about a new trajectory for humanity.
+In this interview with Larry Michel, Daniel Schmachtenberger (CIW Scholar) talks about a new trajectory for humanity.
 Some of the best environment scientists who are deep in the metrics of how the biosphere is changing and how the life support systems of the planet are changing are deeply concerned about the sustainability of our species on this planet.

 Watch this interview with Daniel to get a systems view of the root causes of our global issues and a vision for our emerging civilization.

-Daniel Schmachtenberger, CIW Vice President & Director for Research & Development, is the Founder of The Emergence Project and the previous think tank that lead to its formation — Strategic Global Solutions.
+Daniel Schmachtenberger, CIW Scholar, is the Founder of The Emergence Project and the previous think tank that lead to its formation — Strategic Global Solutions.
 His background in systems science, human behavior, and activism brought him to focus on the global systems that interconnect and drive our major global challenges.